-- You must carefully observe your hedgehog for any sign that your hedgehog is going to bite.
+- You must carefully observe your hedgehog for any sign that it’s going to bite.

 - Quickly blow a puff of air on the hedgehog’s nose as soon as it opens its mouth to bite.

-- It may take several times of startling the hedgehog by blowing air onto its nose for it to learn that biting is not acceptable.
+- It may take several startling attempts for your hedgehog to learn that biting is not acceptable.

-- Some breeders recommend not doing this because it could cause the hedgehog to clamp down tighter, might make an irritated hedgehog more irritated or a shy hedgehog even more fearful.
+- Some breeders recommend not doing this because it could cause the hedgehog to clamp down tighter, or make an irritated hedgehog more irritated or a shy hedgehog even more fearful.

-- Others have found that a splash of water or a quick dash under running water will shock the hedgehog into releasing.
-Of course you will need to ensure that your hedgehog is properly dry before retuning it to its cage.
+- Some find that a splash of water or a quick dash under running water will shock the hedgehog into releasing.
+Of course, you will need to ensure that your hedgehog is properly dry before returning it to its cage.

 - Some hedgehogs are persistent biters and may respond to this more assertive behavior modification technique when other methods have failed.

-- This practice is somewhat controversial between breeders and owners because of the aggressive nature of this technique.
+- This practice is somewhat controversial among breeders and owners because of the its aggressive nature.

-- With this method it is necessary to keep a q-tip dipped in rubbing alcohol nearby.
+- This method requires you to keep a Q-tip dipped in rubbing alcohol nearby.

-- When the hedgehog bites the q-tip can be used to touch the hedgehog just above its nose.
+- When the hedgehog bites, touch the hedgehog just above its nose with the Q-tip.

-- The unpleasant smell will hopefully discourage your hedgehog from biting due to the disagreeable smell.
+- The unpleasant smell will hopefully discourage your hedgehog from biting.

-- Please avoid the actual tip of the nose as the hedgehog has very sensitive nasal passages that should not be unnecessarily irritated.
+- Please avoid the actual tip of the nose as hedgehogs have very sensitive nasal passages that should not be unnecessarily irritated.

-- This method is considered a failure if four to five applications of alcohol to the nose does not stop the hedgehog from biting.
+- This method is considered a failure if four to five applications of alcohol to the nose do not stop the hedgehog from biting.

-- There are other enthusiasts that believe the alcohol method is cumbersome and may cause more aggravation than what it is worth.
+- Some enthusiasts believe the alcohol method is cumbersome and may cause more aggravation than it is worth.